 - Thicker cushion makes it incredibly comfortable to sit on for long hours

 - Luxurious appearance thanks to the plush cordura surface and stitched vinyl edging

 - Great value for the money

-- The height can’t be dropped low enough for small children to be comfortable
+- The height can’t be dropped low enough for small kids to feel comfortable when using the throne

 The spindle height adjustment design includes a large wing nut to secure it.
 This larger wing nut feels a lot better to manage than the typical two-piece wingnut design that comes with other spindle thrones.